A Paradigm Shift to Assembly-like Finite Element Model Updating: Introduction

-{Given the aforementioned motivation, the novelty of this work is to propose and assess a framework for the assembly-like FEMU against the classical direct approach to show its goodness and efficiency.} The framework will be tested on a flexible wing model, of which thorough experimental data, involving the full wing and its parts and sub-assemblies, is available in \cite{Dessena2022b,Dessena2022a}.
-The hypothesis is that there could be an improvement in model accuracy and computational performance compared to {traditional} one-shot approaches. {The model updating procedure followed in this work is based on a surrogate-based iterative method based on rEGO, which aims at minimising the Modified Total Modal Assurance Criterion (MTMAC)} \cite{Perera2006} {to match the discretised FEM modal response to experimental results.
-The rEGO is preferred over classical EGO as it provides superior computational efficiency, robustness, and precision} \cite{Dessena2022d}. {Nevertheless, any other iterative FEMU technique could be implemented with the same concept}.
+The framework is tested on a flexible wing model, of which thorough experimental data, involving the full wing and its parts and sub-assemblies, is available \cite{Dessena2022b,Dessena2022a}.
+The hypothesis is that there could be an improvement in model accuracy and computational performance compared to {traditional} one-shot approaches. {The model updating procedure followed in this work is based on a surrogate-based iterative method based on rEGO, which aims at minimising the Modified Total Modal Assurance Criterion (MTMAC)} \cite{Perera2006} {to match the discretised FEM modal response to experimental results. {MTMAC combines natural frequency consistency and mode-shape correlation in a multiplicative manner, such that inadequate agreement in any selected mode is not masked by good agreement in the remaining modes.
+Additionally, this avoids introducing ad-hoc weighting factors between frequency- and mode shape-based residuals.} Nevertheless, any other iterative optimiser and/or valid FEMU goal function could be implemented with the same concept.}

-The expected contribution of the work is to prove that the proposed method is more computationally efficient when compared to the classical approach.
-Thus, the aim of this work is threefold: \begin{enumerate} \item[(i)] {Propose and assess the merits of the assembly-like approach;} \item[(ii)] {Employ the rEGO-based FEMU technique on a real complex structure;} \item[(iii)] {Obtain an updated discretised FEM of the structure.} \end{enumerate}
+The {aim} of the work is to prove that the proposed, assembly-like FEMU, novel method is more computationally efficient when compared to the classical approach.
+Thus, the {objectives} of this work are the following: \begin{enumerate} \item[(i)] {Propose and assess the merits of the assembly-like approach;} \item[(ii)] {Obtain an updated discretised FEM of a complex model with the approach in (i).} \end{enumerate}